jet76/CSCI-135/Assignment 6/README.md

 **I can't print out an object's state to the console window because the instance variables are private.
 How do I do this?** You should implement toString() methods in your classes.
 These methods return a String containing all the details of an object's state. toString() gets called automatically whenever you try and append an object to a String, for example: System.out.println("OBJ + " + myObj)

+---

+This README was adapted from an assignment page at Montana Tech: https://katie.cs.mtech.edu/classes/archive/f13/csci135/assign/alive/